Skip to main content

 Southern Levant Dendrochronology Project

-The Southern Levant Dendrochronology Project (SLDP) is a lab sub-project started in 2007 as part of lab member Brita Lorentzen's PhD thesis with the aim of building up the database of dendrochronologically dated timbers from sites in the southern Levant (i.e. southern Lebanon, Israel, Jordan, and Egypt) and building long-term chronologies for species native to the southern Levant.
+The Southern Levant Dendrochronology Project (SLDP) began as a laboratory sub-project from lab member Brita Lorentzen's PhD dissertation with the aim of building up the database of dendrochronologically dated timbers from sites in the southern Levant (i.e., southern Lebanon, Israel, Jordan, and Egypt); provenancing timbers imported to the region; and building long-term chronologies for species native to the southern Levant.
+This project has now expanded to encompass several veins of research.

-Sample contribution from archaeologists and historians working in the southern Levant is critical to the project’s success, so please contact either Brita Lorentzen or Sturt Manning if you have any relevant samples.
-We are interested in wood samples from Israel, Jordan, Egypt, and Lebanon from the present back to the early Holocene.
+Sample contributions from archaeologists and historians and others working in the southern Levant are critical to the project’s success, so please contact us if you have any potentially relevant samples!
+We are interested in wood samples from Egypt, Israel, Jordan, Lebanon and Syria from the present back to the early Holocene (or before).
 This may include archaeological charcoal; timbers from historic buildings or other monuments; shipwrecks; old trees from forestry, construction, or other work; and subfossil trees.
 Suitable tree species include pine, cedar, juniper, and deciduous oak.
-Please note that olive, acacia, and tamarisk cannot be dated.
+Please note that olive, acacia, and tamarisk cannot be dendrochronologically dated.
 (See our submitting samples page for more information.)

 Drilling a core sample from an old house in Crete.